MegaArman/sine24_site/products/MIDI_MAGPIE.md

 **NOTE**: Currently we only ship within the USA (free shipping).
 We're working to ship internationally as soon as we can.

+12-month no worry warranty.
 Returns accepted up to 30 days.
 Simply send it all back with the included invoice for a full refund to the original payment method.